-Oracle’s tactics have lead them to be hated by customers — and if an option appears (which several have) Oracle is in a position to lose a lot of revenues quickly.
-I am predicting that Oracle will see one of the largest declines in revenue of any of large enterprise software vendors the next five years — and that this is a good thing for customers.
-Now how that decline will be hidden or can be hidden with accounting trickery will be an important topic.
+Oracle’s tactics have led them to be hated by customers — and if an option appears (which several have), Oracle is in a position to lose a lot of revenues quickly.
+I am predicting that Oracle will see one of the most significant declines in revenue of any of large enterprise software vendors the next five years — and that this is a good thing for customers.
+Now how that decline will be hidden or can be hidden with accounting trickery will be an essential topic.
 But there will be a decline.

 A company can’t migrate a chunk of their databases away from Oracle DB by using Oracle for IaaS/PaaS.
 Mark Hurd has stated that Oracle gets 3x in revenue for every customer that moves from on-premises to cloud.
 That is where Oracle’s head is at regarding the cloud.

 It’s hard to see the SAP Cloud as anything but an incompetent marketing push to cloudwash SAP to audiences that lack firsthand information about SAP Cloud.
 Prime targets include Wall Street and higher level executives within customers.
 It is extremely rare to hear anyone talk about the SAP Cloud on SAP projects, and it is evident through testing SAP Cloud that it has extremely low usage.
 SAP will, however, keep the SAP Cloud smoke machine up, as it has a purpose for marketing and maintaining the pretense for Wall Street.